enterprisemodules/puppet-pizza/README.markdown

 ##Overview

 This module contains a couple of Puppet custom types to be used in teaching people what puppet is and how it works.
 We use the concept of baking a pizza to explain Puppet resources and the order of the resources.
+Checkout [this blog post](http://hajee.github.io/2014/06/26/pietros-puppet-pizza-place-1/) if you want to learn Puppet.

 ##Module Description

 This module contains custom types that can help in learning about puppet.
-We 've created some types to help Pedro's Puppet Pizza Place.
-Pedro's place is running like crazy.
+We 've created some types to help Pietro's Puppet Pizza Place.
+Pietro's place is running like crazy.
 He actually gets more customers than he can handle.
 He is now working on a pizza backing robot.
 However, he needs some (configuration management) tools to tell the robot what to bake if a large pepperoni pan pizza is ordered.

 With the custom types in this module you can instruct the robot to:
 * Create a Pizza Crust